S3-working-group/s3-practical-guide/docs/all.md

 -   **self-governing:**
     -   A circle's members continuously decide together what to do to account for their domain, and set constraints on how and when things will be done.
 -  **equivalence of circle members:**
-    -   All members of a circle are equally accountable for <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> of the circle's domain.
+    -   All members of a circle are equally accountable for <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> of the circle's domain.

 ![All members of a circle are equally accountable for governance of the circle's domain](img/circle/circle.png)